Shwetabh1/AWS_Certification/README.md

 > You can never understand everything but you should push yourself to understand the system.<br/>
 > *-Ryan Dahl (creator of Node.JS)*

 This a complete guide for achieving AWS certified developer mettle.
-It comprises of notes, lab works, exam break down, essential tips and multiple questions.
-Each topic in the content has 3 sections, notes then the practical work you should do and dozens of questions that can be asked in the AWS Certified Developer Exam.
+It comprises of notes, lab works, exam break down, essential tips and probable questions that could be asked.
+Each topic in the content has 3 sections; Notes, then the practical work you should do and lastly dozens of questions that can be asked in the AWS Certified Developer Exam related to that topic.

 ## Contents
 1. IAM